You shouldn’t have to suffer razor burn every morning just because you want your face to feel clean-shaven and smooth.

 Read on for how to prevent razor burn and leave your sensitive skin feeling calm and looking smooth and healthy every day.

-Shaving every day can cause irritation in any type of skin, but when your skin is already sensitive extra care is needed.
+Shaving every day can cause irritation in any type of skin, but when your skin is already sensitive and dry extra care is needed.

 Equipped with these 5 tips you can shave smoothly and avoid the usual redness, razor burn, painful red bumps and ingrown hairs.

 ACTION PLAN: How to prevent razor burn

 Follow these smart shaving tips to leave your sensitive skin looking smooth and calm.

 Tip #1 - Prep your skin well